bish0polis/upt/README.md

 to assist them in this endeavor: Guix has "guix import", a collection of scripts that parse CPAN, PyPI and other language specific package repositories and generate a Guix package definition; Debian has tools such as pypi2deb, npm2deb...
-The same goes for RPM-based distributions.
+The same goes for RPM-based distributions, and other operating systems.

 Let's talk about PyPI.
 It seems that (almost) every single distribution has (or will have) a tool that parses PyPI.
 Whatever the distribution may be (Debian,